 Where to Start

 These guidelines should make it easy for both locals and foreigners who are planning to set up a private limited company in Singapore.
-But, you can still make the whole process much easier, faster, and more thorough by working with a specialized company incorporation service provider such as WealthBridge.
+But, you can still make the whole process much easier, faster, and more thorough by working with a Singapore company incorporation services such as WealthBridge.

-Besides, ACRA strongly advises all types of entrepreneurs to save themselves the trouble and proceed with this option, as incorporation service providers like WealthBridge know all there is to know about setting up companies in Singapore, as well as the subsequent processes of maintaining corporate compliance over the long haul.
+Besides, ACRA strongly advises all types of entrepreneurs to save themselves the trouble and proceed with this option, as corporate services providers like WealthBridge know all there is to know about setting up companies in Singapore, as well as the subsequent processes of maintaining corporate compliance over the long haul.